 The proposed lots exceed the minimum 2 hectares requirement for rural zones specified in the Gore District Plan.
 The subdivision is therefore consistent with what the District Plan enables in the rural zone.
-All of the proposed lots are able to be utilised for rural and/ or rural-lifestyle purposes.
+Both of the proposed lots are able to be utilised for rural and/ or rural-lifestyle purposes.

-The existing dwelling and accessory buildings on Lot 5 will remain.
-Any future development on the proposed lots 1 - 4 is expected to comply with the Performance Standards in the District Plan for the Rural zone, including yards, daylight admission and height standards.
+The existing dwelling and accessory buildings on Lot 1 will remain.
+Any future development on Lot 2 is expected to comply with the Performance Standards in the District Plan for the Rural Zone, including yards, daylight admission and height standards.
 Any future development will also be subject to the requirements of the Gore District Subdivision and Land Development Bylaw 2019.
 These will both be assessed at the building consent stage.